|English||Deutsch [German]||Espanol [Spanish]||Francais [French]||Русский [Russian]||日本語 [Japanese]|

 1. Zone: A multiplier of one (1) for each different CQ Zone contacted on each band.
 The CQ Worked All Zones rules are the standard.

 2. Country: A multiplier of one (1) for each different country contacted on each band.
-The DXCC entity list, Worked All Europe (WAE) multiplier list plus IG9/IH9, and WAC boundaries are standards.
+The DXCC entity list, Worked All Europe (WAE) multiplier list plus IG9/IH9, and continental boundaries are the standards for defining country multipliers.
 Maritime mobile stations count only for a zone multiplier.

 V. ENTRY CATEGORIES: